 Every.
 Single.
 Sunday.

 Not just any coffee cake, either.
-He greeted us each week with a fruit-loaded, almond icing-drizzled, pure butter puff-pastry coffee cake from the Swedish bakery he passed on his way to church.
+He greeted us each week with a fruit-loaded, almond icing-drizzled, pure butter puff-pastry coffee cake from the Swedish bakery he passed by on his way to church.

 Can there be any question as to why I will forever associate Sundays with fruit coffee cake?